gabriellikeswater/mcrunit/README.md

 2- Whatever version you choose, make sure to rename the (api).jar file in your server's folder to the one in the version you downloaded.
 (Eg. "arclight-forge-1.19.3-1.0.2.jar" -> "arclight.jar")

-3- If you choose a version that also runs your python discord bot, rename the .py to dbot.py.
+3- If you choose a version that also runs your python discord bot, rename the .py file in your server's folder to dbot.py.
+(Eg. "main.py" -> "dbot.py")

+4- If you choose a version that uses playit, change the .exe file in your server's folder to playit.exe.
+(Eg. "playit-0.9.3-signed.exe" -> "playit.exe")

-4- Add the program to the main folder of your server.
+5- Add the program to the main folder of your server.

-5- Your done!
+6- Your done!
 Now, whenever you're going to start your server, just open the newly installed run it program!

 ## How to choose a version